addiscent/php-server-mon-sys/README.md

 The _Php-Server-Mon-Sys_ system, (technically, its _Docker_ service containers), may be started, stopped, restarted, destroyed, and recreated without danger to the _PHP Server Monitor_ database, with one _important caveat_:

   - In order to prevent risk to the _PHP Server Monitor_ database, the _Php-Server-Mon-Sys_ _Docker_ service containers must be created/stopped/destroyed using _Docker_ commands, (_docker-compose stop_, _docker stop_..., etc).

-To prevent database risk, don't shutdown the host OS without first gracefully shutting down the _Php-Server-Mon-Sys_ system, using:
+Don't shutdown the host OS without first gracefully shutting down the _Php-Server-Mon-Sys_ system, using:

         $ docker-compose stop

     After re-booting the OS, restart the _Php-Server-Mon-Sys_ system by making the _Php-Server-Mon-Sys_ home directory the present working directory, then enter the command:

         $ docker-compose up -d

     After that command has reloaded the service containers, _PHP Server Monitor_ will continue its job of monitoring services, and collecting and storing data in the  _PHP Server Monitor_ database.

 #### _Php-Server-Mon-Sys_ Configuration Changes
 ##### The _PHP Server Monitor_ Time Zone
-The default _PHP Server Monitor_ time zone is UTC.
-You may change the time zone by editing the _php.ini_ file, located in the _./conf/_ sub-directory.
+The default _PHP Server Monitor_ time zone is _UTC_.
+You may change the time zone by editing the _php.ini_ file, located in the _./php-fpm/_ sub-directory.

-However, the _PHP Server Monitor_ _Time Zone_ must only be changed _BEFORE_ creating the _PHP Server Monitor_ database.
-The _PHP Server Monitor_ database is created during the process described above as _PHP Server Monitor_ _Initialization_.
-Do not change the _PHP Server Monitor_ _Time Zone_ setting after _PHP Server Monitor_ _Initialization_, or the timestamps on the data collected in the database will be out of sync with the displayed charts, rendering the collected data useless for charting in _PHP Server Monitor_.
+Note that the _PHP Server Monitor_ _Time Zone_ must only be changed _BEFORE_ creating the _PHP Server Monitor_ database.
+The _PHP Server Monitor_ database is created during the process described above, (_PHP Server Monitor_ _Initialization_).
+If the _PHP Server Monitor_ _Time Zone_ setting after _PHP Server Monitor_ _Initialization_, the timestamps on the data collected in the database will be out of sync with the displayed charts, rendering the collected data useless for charting in _PHP Server Monitor_.

-Forewarned is forearmed.
-To change the _PHP Server Monitor_ _Time Zone_, search the _php.ini_ file for the term _date.timezone_.
+To change the _PHP Server Monitor_ _Time Zone_, search the _./php-fpm/php.ini_ file for the term _date.timezone_.
 Change the default value, _UTC_, to your time zone, e.g., _America/Los_Angeles_.
-For valid time zones, see:
+For valid time zone codes, see:

   - http://www.php.net/manual/en/timezones.php

 ##### _PHP Server Monitor_ Application Service Port number
-The default application service port number is 28684.
-You may change this port number by editing the _./docker-compose.yml_ file.
+The default application service port number is _28684_.
+You may change this port number by editing the _docker-compose.yml_ file.
 Find the section which appears as follows:

     ports:
       - "28684:80"

-  Change the port number 28684 to any valid port number which does not conflict with other ports in use on the host.
+  Change the port number _28684_ to any valid port number which does not conflict with other ports in use on the host.
 After editing this file, for any changes to take effect, _Php-Server-Mon-Sys_ must be restarted, using the command:

     $ docker-compose up -d

 ##### _PHP Server Monitor_ Server History Data Update Intervals: Cron
 The interval at which monitored server histories are updated is determined by a PHP script which is executed periodically.
 The service which executes the script is _Cron_, an ubiquitous Linux service which is responsible for executing programs on a schedule.
 This task of executing a program periodically is known as a _cron job_.  _Cron_ jobs are specified by creating a file which contains one or more job descriptors.
-This file is known as a _crontab_, (_Cron_ table), file.
+This type of file is known as a _crontab_, (_Cron_ table), file.

 In _Php-Server-Mon-Sys_, a _cron job_ which updates server histories data is run on-board the _PHP-FPM_ container.
 This _cron job_ is started automatically when the _Php-Server-Mon-Sys_ system is started, (using _docker-compose up -d_).
-The _crontab_ file which contains the job descriptor needed by _Cron_ is named _etc-cron.d-tab-for-phpfpm.txt_, (located in the home _./conf/_ sub-directory).
+The _crontab_ file which contains the job descriptor needed by _Cron_ is named _etc-cron.d-tab-for-phpfpm.txt_, (located in the home _./php-fpm/_ sub-directory).

 The interval specified in the _crontab_ file determines how frequently the monitored servers are probed.
 The default interval is every 3 minutes.
 You may change the interval, by editing the _crontab_ file.
 One way of editing the _crontab_ file is by using the following command to open the file in an editor named _nano_:

-    $ nano ./conf/etc-cron.d-tab-for-phpfpm.txt
+    $ nano ./php-fpm/etc-cron.d-tab-for-phpfpm.txt

 The default job descriptor is: